BlueeQ/mu-acrylic-repo/README.md

 * Nu - Blockered 65%, both gasket and sandwich mount.
 Same design aspects.
 * Unnamed Alice - Same design, potentially gasket.
 * Unnamed 75 - Same design, possibly split.

+### To do

+* Fix any errors that may be found over time.
+* Keep updating with new boards and mounting styles.

+### Final note

+I am providing these files free of charge, hence should anything happen during manufacturing or there are errors spotted, I am not one to be held accountable.
+Should you have any issues, please message me on discord at cinna#5464 and I can update the files ASAP.